cutright/DVH-Analytics-Bokeh/install_notes.md

 $ sudo apt-get install postgresql postgresql-client postgresql-contrib libpq-dev
 $ sudo apt-get install pgadmin3
 ~~~~
 Upon successful installation, open type 'pgadmin3' in the terminal to open the graphical admin.
- - Create a user and database of your choice (same instructions found below for Windows)
+Then, create a user and database of your choice (same instructions found below for Windows)
- - Update dvh/preferences/sql_connection.cnf as appropriate.

 *Windows*
 Download the installer for BigSQL: https://www.bigsql.org/postgresql/installers.jsp/